McNeese Logo

 Working Timeline for Project Selection and Plan Development

-The following table documents activities undertaken and planned for QEP selection and development.
+The following information documents activities undertaken and planned for QEP selection and development.

 • QEP Presentations at Fall Faculty-Staff Retreat